Designing Underactuated Graspers with Dynamically Variable Geometry Using Potential Energy Map Based Analysis: NUMERICAL EXPERIMENTS

-where $O$ is the origin in wrench space.
-This allows us to consider only the actuation commands and grasper configurations that will impart motion on the object since a specific the set of wrenches $c^i_{p_j}$ do not satisfy \eqref{eq: contactWrenchHull}.
-Provided that $O \in \mathcal{H}^i_p$ we can determine the maximum wrench magnitude that can be imparted to the object in any direction in the planar wrench space.
-This is done by finding the radius, $\mathcal{R}^i_p$, of the maximum sphere that can be inscribed inside $\mathcal{H}^i_p$~\cite{bircher2021complex}.
-We then define our manipulation metric, $^\mathcal{O}\mathcal{H}^i$, for a given grasper $\mathcal{G}^i$ and a given object $\mathcal{O} \in \textbf{O}$ as follows: In our tests we considered two types of scenarios: \begin{itemize} \item {\textit{Scenario A}} \begin{itemize} \item {Grasper: Variable $w$, fixed $l_1$, $l_2$, $r_1$, and $r_2$} \item {Actuation: $f_{a,\text{left}} + f_{a,\text{right}} = \alpha$} \end{itemize} \item {\textit{Scenario B}} \begin{itemize} \item {Grasper: Variable $w$, $l_1$, $l_2$, $r_1$, and $r_2$} \item {Actuation: $f_{a,\text{left}} + f_{a,\text{right}} = \alpha,\text{ with } f_{a,\text{left}} = f_{a,\text{right}} $} \end{itemize} \end{itemize} The graspers for \textit{Scenario A} were sampled from the best caging grasper designs determined from the experiments described in \ref{sec: experimentsCaging}. \textit{Scenario B} assumes a grasper that can realize all 5,400 designs in Table \ref{tab: parameterSearch}.
-Note that $u^i_j = \{f_{a,\text{left}}, f_{a,\text{right}}\}$.
-We set $\alpha = 2.0$ and sample each finger force, $f_{a,\text{left}}$ and $f_{a,\text{right}}$, in steps of $0.2$ from $0.2$ to $1.8$.
-Note that in \textit{Scenario B} there is only one set of actuation forces ($f_{a,\text{left}} = f_{a,\text{right}} = 1.0$), namely a set of forces specifically geared for pulling the object toward the palm.
-We computed \eqref{eq: manipulationMetric} for each grasper in \textit{Scenario A} and compared the best design to that for \textit{Scenario B}, for a given object in \textbf{O}.
+The grippers for \textit{Scenario A} were sampled from the best caging gripper designs determined from the experiments described in \ref{sec: experimentsCaging}. \textit{Scenario B} assumes a gripper that can realize all 5,400 designs in Table \ref{tab: parameterSearch}.
+We set $\alpha = 2.0$ and sample each finger force, $F_{a,\text{left}}$ and $F_{a,\text{right}}$, in steps of $0.2$ from $0.2$ to $1.8$.
+Note that in \textit{Scenario B} there is only one set of actuation forces ($F_{a,\text{left}} = F_{a,\text{right}} = 1.0$), namely a set of forces specifically geared for pulling the part toward the palm.
+We computed the described manipulation metric for each gripper in \textit{Scenario A} and compared the best design to that for \textit{Scenario B} for all sixteen parts described in Table~\ref{tab: parameterSearch}.